 What is your favorite book?
 What a stupid question to ask me, David.
 It’s obviously Harry Potter.
-If anybody dares say anything other than Harry Potter I’ll flick them on the nose.
+If anybody dares say anything other than Harry Potter I am prepared to fight them.
 (The tier right below Harry Potter is littered with books from The Stand and The Shining, to A Song of Ice and Fire – the Game of Thrones series, to The Silence of the Lambs.
 Honorable mention to His Dark Materials).

 What is your favorite movie?
+Another no brainer.
 Star Wars, although that’s actually six movies (kind of funny that I wrote this initial About Me page before they rebooted the franchise).
 I just can’t stop admiring what an incredible story and universe that series created.
 But perhaps my favorite thing about it was how they humanized Darth Vader in the form of Anakin Skywalker in the prequel movies (even though the original trilogy was miles better).
 You really understand the choices he made and see the tragedy behind the way he was manipulated.
 If I had to choose a single movie I’d choose Inglourious Basterds (yes, that is how the movie is actually spelled).
 I took a class on War on Screen last semester, and if you’ve watched that movie less than three times you’re really missing out.
 I laugh more at that movie every single time I watch it.
 Honorable mention to The Dark Knight.

-What is the most important thing you can tell another person about yourself?
+What is one other thing that people should know about you?
 I love people.
 It sounds obvious, but I’m serious.
 People are great.
 I love my family and my friends.
 I love going out with them.
 I love sitting on the couch watching sports and laughing with the guys.
 I love the jokes you can start to make when you spend a lot of time over consecutive years with the same people.
 I love the random people I meet in DC.
 I love imagining things about groups of people I pass on the sidewalk.
 I love the characters I create.
-I love the characters I read about even more.
+I love the characters I read about.
 I find it hard to write because it’s a solo activity, so I spend my time working at it furiously and concentrating hard because I know that once I finish I’ll be able to go hang out with my friends and have a great time.